open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/placement.md

 `Placement` API is used to select a set of managed clusters in one or multiple `ManagedClusterSets` so that the user's workloads can be deployed to these clusters.

+**Notice**:
+`Placement` and `PlacementDecision` API is upgraded from v1alpha1 to v1beta1, v1alpha1 is deprecated in OCM v0.7.0 and planned to be removed in OCM v0.8.0.
+The field `spec.prioritizerPolicy.configurations.name` in `Placement` API v1alpha1 is removed and replaced by `spec.prioritizerPolicy.configurations.scoreCoordinate.builtIn` in v1beta1.

 ## Bind ManagedClusterSet to a namespace

 Before creating a `Placement`, you need to create a `ManagedClusterSetBinding` in a namespace to bind to a `ManagedClusterSet`.
 Then you can create a `Placement` in the same namespace to select the clusters in this `ManagedClusterSet`.
 Assume a `ManagedClusterSet` is created on the hub cluster as seen in the following examples.